turn211/ProDark-FreeCAD-theme/README.md

 4. To have Startpage the same as Screenshots, choose same colors as screenshots in User Preferences

 # Discussion
-Feel free to discuss this addon on its [New ProDark Theme with 4k small text Mod](https://forum.freecadweb.org/viewtopic.php?f=34&t=55134&start=0)
+Feel free to discuss this theme and addon on its [New ProDark Theme with 4k small text Mod](https://forum.freecadweb.org/viewtopic.php?f=34&t=55134&start=0)

 # Screenshots
 Right Click/View Image too see in 2K